dgarijo/docs-OSTrails/docs/commons/dmp/API-specification.rst

 .. page-authors::
     Tomasz Miksa

-The API is developed jointly with the `Research Data Alliance maDMP API working group`_.
+The API is developed jointly with the `Research Data Alliance maDMP API working group <https://www.rd-alliance.org/groups/common-application-programming-interface-api-for-machine-actionable-data-management-plans-madmps/activity>`_.

-.. _Research Data Alliance maDMP API working group: https://www.rd-alliance.org/groups/common-application-programming-interface-api-for-machine-actionable-data-management-plans-madmps/activity

 The charter of the group can be found `here`_.